LQR471814/marionette/README.md

 ## marionette

-A tiny package exposing the default browser executable for usage cross platform.
+A tiny package for manipulating the default browser cross platform.

 ### Usage